Jackson Hole located just behind Tenaya Lodge at Yosemite

 Elevation Gain: 150 feet

-Day Two is all about lacing up, packing your trail snacks and immersing yourself into the natural beauty of Mariposa County with some moderately difficult hikes featuring modest elevation gains.
+Day Two of hiking outside of Yosemite is all about lacing up, packing your trail snacks, and immersing yourself into the natural beauty of Mariposa County with some moderately difficult hikes featuring modest elevation gains.
 These treks can get toasty in summer so early starts are a good idea.
 Not a problem…that leaves the rest of the day for exploring other amazing things to do!

 Sunny trails wind through Stockton Creek Preserve – an easy-to-get-to hike that starts right from downtown Mariposa.